chaaban/IT403/project/sirin.kerkatli/README.md

 # Typing Speed Test

-This is a script that tells you your typing speed in words per minute (wpm).
+This is a script that calculates your typing speed in words per minute (wpm) as well as your typing accuracy.

 ## Usage